Mitochondrial Dysfunction

 The degradation of mitochondrial function and oxidant production is linked to the typical processes of aging and the development of age-related disease.
 These include cardiac and neurodegenerative diseases, muscle atrophy, sarcopenia, cardiac and immune system disorders, hepatic dysfunction, kidney failure, and cancer.

-Other conditions linked to mitochondrial dysfunction include diabetes, fibromyalgia, and mental disorders, including schizophrenia and bipolar disease.
+Other conditions include diabetes, fibromyalgia, and mental disorders, including schizophrenia and bipolar disease.

-Treatment for mitochondrial dysfunction is mostly geared toward relieving symptoms and maintaining optimal health.
-This includes a regimen of vitamins, preventive measures to reduce or minimize symptom worsening, and avoiding mitochondrial toxins.
+Treatment is mostly geared toward relieving symptoms and maintaining optimal health.
+This includes a regimen of vitamins, preventive measures to reduce or minimize symptom worsening, and avoiding toxins.

 Regular exercise is also recommended to “preserve the energetic properties of skeletal muscle” and stave off its decline.

-Clinical trials suggest that oral replacement supplements, including l-carnitine, alpha-lipoic acid (α-lipoic acid [1,2-dithiolane-3-pentanoic acid]), coenzyme Q10 (CoQ10 [ubiquinone]), reduced nicotinamide adenine dinucleotide (NADH), and membrane phospholipids can improve cell function.
+Clinical trials suggest that oral replacement supplements, including l-carnitine, alpha-lipoic acid, coenzyme Q10, reduced nicotinamide adenine dinucleotide (NADH), and membrane phospholipids can improve cell function.

 These supplements can be combined to naturally restore mitochondrial function and significantly reduce chronic symptoms such as fatigue.